PiMaker/pimaker.github.io/_texts/rvc1.md

 ---
 # Writing an emulator in ~~HLSL~~ C

-Debugging a shader is hard.
+But back to making our emulator.
+First problem: Debugging a shader is hard.
 You can't just attach GDB and single step, or even add `printf` statements throughout your code.
 There are shader debugging tools out there, but they mostly focus on the *visual* side of things, and aren't that helpful when you're trying to run what is basically linear code.

 Luckily for us, [HLSL](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl), the language we use to write shaders in Unity, is remarkably similar to regular C. And so the first iteration of the emulator was written in C.